bioboot/bimm143_F25/index.md

 A detailed [syllabus]({{ site.baseurl}}{{site.data.authors.corelinks.syllabus}}){:.no-push-state} with topic outlines and learning goals is available for download.

 ## Surveys:
-Please help us improve this course by completing by completing these surveys before and after the course.
+Please help us improve this course by completing these surveys before and after the course.
 Thank you!
 * [Pre-course questionnaire]({{ site.data.authors.corelinks.questionnaire }}){:target="_blank"}
 * [Post-course questionnaire]({{ site.baseurl }}/404/)